-The remaining aircraft asset recoverable amounts have been tested for impairment based on value in use at the airline route network cash generating unit level as described in the goodwill section above.
-Strategic plans include estimations of the future impact of climate change on easyJet to the extent these can be reliably estimated.
-The recoverable amounts exceed the carrying values as at 30 September 2020.
+Aircraft asset recoverable amounts have been tested for impairment based on value in use at the airline route network cash generating unit level as described in the goodwill section above.
+Strategic plans incorporate estimations of the future impact of climate change on easyJet, this includes the future financial impact within cash flow projections of the increased cost of carbon-offsetting, the future estimated price of ETS permits and the expected price and quantity required of Sustainable Aviation Fuel usage.
+The recoverable amounts exceed the carrying values as at 30 September 2021.

 However, in light of the global pandemic, the longer-term impact on the airline industry is currently uncertain and the market for aircraft transactions has also slowed.
 Should future demand fall significantly below current expectations there could be a risk that the recoverable amount for some aircraft assets falls below their current carrying value or that residual values are subject to significant deterioration.

-2. Included within net exchange gains on monetary assets and liabilities is a £13 million loss (2019: £24 million gain) relating to the fair value loss on USD foreign exchange derivatives designated as fair value through profit and loss.
-There is also a £1 million loss relating to other FX derivatives designated as fair value through profit and loss entered into to offset fair value movements on discontinued hedges.
-See Note 24 for details.
+2. Included within net exchange gains on monetary assets and liabilities is a £15 million loss (2020: £13 million loss) relating to the fair value loss on USD foreign exchange derivatives designated as fair value through profit and loss.

-The following have been included in arriving at loss / profit before tax:
+The following have been included in arriving at loss before tax:

-The net book value of aircraft includes £281 million (2019: £286 million) relating to advance and option payments for future deliveries.
+The net book value of aircraft includes £132 million (2020: £281 million) relating to advance and option payments for future deliveries.
 This amount is not depreciated.

 The ‘Other’ categories comprise of leasehold improvements, computer hardware, leasehold property and fixtures, fittings and equipment and work in progress in respect of tangible and intangible projects.

-Assets of £1.066 million are pledged as security for the Revolving Credit Facility and term loans listed in note 16.
+Assets of £934 million are pledged as security for the drawn portion of the UKEF backed facility (2020: £1,066 million pledged as security for the Revolving Credit Facility and term loans).

 * Airbus no longer publishes list prices.
-The estimated list price is based on the last available list price published in January 2018 and escalated by Airbus’ standard escalation from January 2018 to January 2019 of 3.7% and from January 2019 to January 2020 of 2.96%
+The estimated list price is based on the last available list price published in January 2018 and escalated by Airbus’ standard escalation from January 2018 to January 2021 of 7.3% (or 2.38% CAGR).

 Information in respect of right of use assets, including the carrying amount, additions and depreciation, are set out in note 11 to these financial statements.
 Information in respect of the carrying value and interest arising on lease liabilities is set out in note 24 and note 2 respectively.
 A maturity analysis of lease liabilities is set out below.

-easyJet also enters into short term leases and low value leases which are not recognised as right of use assets and lease liabilities.
-The expense recognised in the period in relation to these leases is disclosed in note 3.
+easyJet also enters into short-term leases and low-value leases which are not recognised as right of use assets and lease liabilities.
+The expense recognised in the period in relation to these leases is disclosed below.